SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

       }

-The ``repetitions(task:)`` method takes a single argument of type ``() -> Void``, which indicates a function that has no parameters and does not return a value.
+The ``repetitions(task:)`` method takes a single argument of type ``() -> Void``, which indicates a function that has no parameters and doesn't return a value.

 After defining this extension, you can call the ``repetitions(task:)`` method on any integer